© 2017 Steve Campsall

-Non-fiction texts form such an important part of our daily lives - some are of little or no value but some can change your life.
+Non-fiction texts form a large part of everyone's life.
+Some are of little or no value but some can change your life.

-Nonfiction texts include newspaper and magazine articles, text books, religious writing, websites, biographies, travel writing, letters, signs, menus, brochures, leaflets... even cereal packets and much, much more.
-For school exams, you won't be studying cereal packets, however (but make sure you have that extra Weetabix on the day of the exam!).
+Non-fiction texts include newspaper and magazine articles, text books, religious writing, websites, biographies, travel writing, letters, signs, menus, brochures, leaflets... even cereal packets and much, much more.
+For school exams, you won't be studying cereal packets, however (but make sure that you do have that extra Weetabix on the day of the exam!).

-Fiction often borrows from nonfiction to help create a sense of realism and believability, for example by using real place names in which to set its stories; but non-fiction borrows from fiction in much more subtle and important ways - ways that can add greatly to its appeal to an audience and to its persuasiveness.
-This is done most especially by borrowing from the main story-telling form and structure called narrative; it is through the use of story-telling techniques that allow nonfiction writers to create engaging, absorbing and interesting texts rather than dry informative articles they would otherwise be.
-'Narrativised' nonfiction and media texts are everywhere - they work to involve and entertain as well as inform and, most subtly often, persuade.
+Fiction often borrows from non-fiction to help create a sense of realism and believability.
+For example fiction writers often nowadays use real place names in which to set its stories; but non-fiction borrows from fiction in much more subtle and important ways - ways that can add greatly to its appeal to an audience and to its persuasiveness.

 For example, a newspaper